awsdocs/aws-kms-developer-guide/doc_source/services-s3.md

 # How Amazon Simple Storage Service \(Amazon S3\) uses AWS KMS<a name="services-s3"></a>

 This topic discusses how to protect data at rest within Amazon S3 data centers by using AWS KMS\.
-There are two ways to use AWS KMS with Amazon S3\.
-You can use server\-side encryption to protect your data with a master key or you can use an AWS KMS customer master key \(CMK\) with the Amazon S3 Encryption Client to protect your data on the client side\.
+You can use *client\-side encryption* where you encrypt your data under an AWS KMS customer master key \(CMK\) before you send it to Amazon S3\.
+Or, you can use *server\-side encryption* where Amazon S3 encrypts your data at rest under an AWS KMS CMK\.

 **Topics**
 + [Server\-Side Encryption: Using SSE\-KMS](#sse)